Best of Patagonia

 Today you will travel by local bus even further south - to Ushuaia - the world’s most southern town, which is a supply port for the Antarctic.

-Day 21 Thurs Ushuaia-Beagle Channel / Penguin Colony (B)
+Day 19: Wed – Ushuaia-Beagle Channel / Penguin Colony (B)

-On our return, great views of Fagnano & Escondido lakes.
+On our return, we experience great views of Fagnano & Escondido lakes.

-Day 22 Fri Ushuaia-Tierra del Fuego National Park (B)
+Day 20: Thurs – Ushuaia-Tierra del Fuego National Park (B)

 A wonderful walk through the National Park this morning, followed by a memorable zodiac trip on the Beagel Channel to Isla Redonda.

-Return to Ushuaia on Route 3 - the end of the World.
+We return to Ushuaia on Route 3 - the End of the World.

-Time to explore around Ushuaia, with optional visit to the Penitentiary Museum and perhaps also the Fin del Mundo Museum (end of the world).
+On our penultimate day, you have time to explore around Ushuaia, with optional visit to the Penitentiary Museum and perhaps also the Fin del Mundo Museum (End of the World).
 Get your passport stamped!

-Day at leisure.
-On Sundays its delightful to just wander around the San Telmo Square and Antique Markets, Tango dancers in the streets – trily a wonderful atmosphere!
+The final day is at leisure.
+On Sundays its delightful to just wander around the San Telmo Square and Antique Markets, take in the tango dancers in the streets – truly a wonderful atmosphere!

 Dates & Prices: